Charles Yancey: Boston City Council (1984–2013)

 Yancey unsuccessfully ran for the Boston City Council in both 1979 and 1981.
 In November 1983, Yancey prevailed in his third campaign for the council, being elected to the 4th district seat.
 Yancey was re-elected fifteen times, serving sixteen consecutive two year terms.
 His final re-election was in November 2013.

+When Yancey first joined the council, the boundaries of the 4th district were situated primarily in Mattapan, and parts of Dorchester.
+In his later terms the district primarily represented areas of Dorchester.